Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 ## Data

+`Data` lists which data formats and which content are stored on which servers/services.

 All 3 major components (DNN, 3dcart, and Dreamhost) interact with one another.
 Thankfully, most integration happens at the URL level, so it should be easy to replace one component with another and not break the other two.
 Moodle on VidyaMantra is entirely isolated and it hosts its own files.